Name server

-A name server refers to the server component of the Domain Name System (DNS), one of the two principal namespaces of the Internet.
-The most important function of DNS servers is the translation (resolution) of human-memorable domain names (example.com) and hostnames into the corresponding numeric Internet Protocol (IP) addresses (192.0.2.1), the second principal name space of the Internet, which is used to identify and locate computer systems and resources on the Internet.

-Although it is typically used in reference to DNS (Domain Name System), the term name server may also be used for any computer application that implements a network service for providing responses to queries against a directory service which translates an often humanly meaningful, text-based identifier to a system-internal, often numeric identification or addressing component.
+A name server is a computer application that implements a network service for providing responses to queries against a directory service.
+It translates an often humanly meaningful, text-based identifier to a system-internal, often numeric identification or addressing component.
 This service is performed by the server in response to a service protocol request.

+An example of a name server is the server component of the Domain Name System (DNS), the core namespaces of the Internet.
+The most important function of DNS servers is the translation (resolution) of human-memorable domain names and hostnames into the corresponding numeric Internet Protocol (IP) addresses, which can be routed in the Internet.

-Domain Name Server
+Domain name server

 The Internet maintains two principal namespaces: the domain name hierarchy and the IP address system.
 The Domain Name System maintains the domain namespace and provides translation services between these two namespaces.
 Internet name servers implement the Domain Name System.
 The top hierarchy of the Domain Name System is served by the root name servers maintained by delegation by the Internet Corporation for Assigned Names and Numbers (ICANN).
 DNS servers, which are located all over the world, translate domain names into IP addresses, giving them control over which server a user may access via a given domain.
 Below the root, Internet resources are organized into a hierarchy of domains, administered by the respective registrars and domain name holders.
 A DNS name server is a server that stores the DNS records, such as address (A, AAAA) records, name server (NS) records, and mail exchanger (MX) records for a domain name (see also List of DNS record types) and responds with answers to queries against its database.

+Types of name servers

+Name servers are usually either authoritative or recursive, as described below.

+Although not the usual practice today, name servers can be both authoritative and recursive, if they are configured to give authoritative answers to queries in some zones, while acting as a caching name server for all other zones.